|

 this version for a period of time to learn the in's and outs of

 the game.
-(The official MicroProse made Dynamic Campaign / Career Mode is most playable with this
+(The official MicroProse Dynamic Campaign / Career Mode is most playable with this

 version or type.)